rach-db/secleaf-q2-ctf-2026/forensics/almost_there.md

 Zip archive data
 ```

-So the file was still recognized as a ZIP archive.
+So the file was still being recognized as a ZIP archive.

-However, extraction failed:
+That usually means:
+- the structure is partially intact
+- or only a small part of the archive is corrupted.

+---

+# Trying to Extract the Archive

+The obvious next step was attempting extraction:

 ```bash
 unzip backup.zip
 ```

-Output:
+But extraction failed with:

 ```txt
 bad zipfile offset (local header sig): 0
 ```

-This indicated that the ZIP structure itself had been corrupted.
+That error strongly suggested the ZIP structure itself had been damaged.

+At this point, the challenge clearly became a forensic repair problem rather than a normal extraction task.

 ---

-# Attempting Recovery
+# Attempting Automatic Recovery

-I first attempted automated recovery using common ZIP repair methods.
+Before manually editing anything, I tried standard recovery tools.

-Using `7z`:
+First with `7z`:

 ```bash
 7z x backup.zip
 ```

-Result:
+which failed with:

 ```txt
 Cannot open the file as [zip] archive
 ```

-Then using ZIP repair:
+Then I tried ZIP repair:

 ```bash
 zip -FF backup.zip --out fixed.zip
 ```

-Output:
+This produced an interesting message:

 ```txt
 no local entry: flag.txt
 ```

-This revealed something important:
+That was important because it confirmed:

-- the archive metadata still referenced `flag.txt`
+- the archive still referenced `flag.txt`
-- but the local ZIP header itself was damaged
+- but some internal ZIP structures were broken.

-This strongly suggested intentional corruption of the ZIP structure.
+So the archive wasn’t completely destroyed — only partially corrupted.

 ---

-# Inspecting the Archive Header
+# Inspecting the Raw Bytes

-I inspected the raw bytes using:
+At this point, I inspected the archive manually using:

 ```bash
 xxd backup.zip
 ```

-A normal ZIP archive begins with the magic bytes:
+A normal ZIP file starts with the magic bytes:

 ```txt
 50 4B 03 04